 The right option to sell depends on the scenario.
 If you’re trying to minimize fees and taxes, and trying to maximize downside protection, LEAPS puts can be the way to go.
 On the other hand, if you’re trying to maximize premiums, especially in non-taxed or deferred-tax retirement accounts, shorter-term puts can give you a better return.

-Selling put options is one of the most flexible and powerful tools in the hands of a value investor.
+Selling put options is one of the most flexible and powerful tools for generating income and entering stock positions.

 Rather than buying shares at whatever the market currently offers, you can calculate exactly what you’re willing to pay for them, and then sell the put option to get paid to wait until it dips to that level.